 Pre-Reviewers are a vital part of the effort certification process.
 The Pre-Reviewer(s) of each department are expected to review the ERS effort forms and facilitate any appropriate adjustments based on the input of the certifier of the effort form.
 Key responsibilities are:

-- Assists the Department Coordinator of their department in facilitating a timely and efficient process for those required to certify their effort.
+- Assist the Department Coordinator of their department in facilitating a timely and efficient process for those required to certify their effort

-- Assists the Certifiers by keeping them informed of Federal regulations, University policies and applicable procedures regarding effort reporting.
+- Assist the Certifiers by keeping them informed of Federal regulations, University policies and applicable procedures regarding effort reporting

 The role of Pre-Reviewer may be assigned to one individual in the department, or to several different individuals.
 The role assignments are determined by the operating unit/department.